This thread was archived. Please ask a new question if you need help.

 Then try reloading the page, log back in, and try the sound file.
 Any improvement?

 A way to rule out extensions as a potential issue is to try the same action in Firefox's Safe Mode.
 That's a standard diagnostic tool to bypass interference by extensions (and some custom settings).
-More info: Troubleshoot Firefox issues using Safe Mode.
+More info: Diagnose Firefox issues using Troubleshoot Mode.

 You can restart Firefox in Safe Mode using